-This is an urban prophecy that many of us would’ve come across.
-It seems silly, but sit down and process that sentence.
 Our survival revolves around water and it’s hydrating properties.
 A day without enough water is enough to damage your kidneys and subsequently send you into multi-organ failure.
 All the money, all the wealth, all the material things will cease to hold importance if the very essence that keeps us alive becomes scarce.
 So if there ever will be another war again, it shall be for water.
 And it will be lethal for our species.
+Rainwater harvesting is one of the efficient ways to save and reuse water.

 That water needs to be conserved is not a statement that needs to be stressed upon.
 As responsible citizens, we’re sure that you are aware of the need to save whatever precious freshwater we have left.